Sebastion-Vigil/Isabela/README.md

 #### Stretch Goals:
 - Randomize tile generation
 - Make game responsive/mobile-friendly
-- Make landing pad for each tile that responds to tile hovering and/or placed inside
+- Make landing pad responsive to tile hovering over and/or placed inside
 - Have game check when landing pad filled and return win or lose message to user

 #### Mega Stretch Goal: